Tag: Django

 from django.contrib import admin

-from django.urls import path, include # Import 'include'
+from django.conf import settings # Import settings

 urlpatterns = [